Written by Grant Tate

-But what can you do with your own organization that is probably a lot smaller than HP?
 Maybe you look at last quarter’s numbers wondering how to crank it up—increase sales, produce more, get people moving, get them to share our urgency.What should you do on Monday morning?

 - Translate those targets into quarterly, monthly and weekly targets.
 Verne Harnish, in his book, “Scaling Up,” says the rhythm of your measurement system has to match the pace of the organization and its markets.
 If you want to grow fast, or if the market is volatile, have more frequent meetings.